Mission Statement of Rochester High School

 Lost & Found:

-The Lost & Found is located in the Media Center.
-Students looking for lost items or turning in items found can stop by the Media Center.
+The Lost & Found is located in the Library, located on the lower level adjacent to the Mall and just inside the Livernois entrance.
+Students looking for lost items or turning in items found can stop by before school or during the school day.
 All items that have not been claimed by the end of each semester are donated to local charities.

 Medical Management Plan: